getCUJO/QoOID/draft-ietf-ippm-qoo.md

 ### Requirements from Application and Platform Developers
 The framework needs to provide developers the ability to describe the quality-focused network performance requirements of their applications.
-The format for specifying network performance requirements must include all relevant dimensions of network quality so that applications sensitive to different network quality dimensions can all evaluate the network accurately.
+The network performance requirements must include all relevant dimensions of network quality so that applications sensitive to different network quality dimensions can all evaluate the network accurately.
 Not all developers have network expertise, so to make it easy for developers to use the framework,